 5. Samarpan

-Samarpan may be a child right based organization of Jharkhand.
-The organization was established with the vision to ensure youngsters’ rights and contribute to their optimum development.
+Samarpan may be a child rights-based organization in Jharkhand.
+The organization was este vision to ensure youngsters’ rights and contribute to their optimum development.
 Samarpan could be a Hindi word which suggests Devotion, Dedication and Commitment.
-We render our services for those that are backward and empty Roji-Roti, Kapra, Education, Health, Security and Water with dedication and commitment.
+We render our services backward and empty Roji-Roti, Kapra, Education, Health, Security and Water with dedication and commitment.
 We extend our services to strengthen love, respect and rights to the needy, those that are deprived.
-For the aim to attach with the event and to the mainstream education of such people, this organization is established.
+For the aim to attach to the event and the mainstream education of such people, this organization is established.

 Name | Samarpan |